pathivadaharish143/webroot/deploy.md

 # How to deploy changes

-Update and make commits often (at least hourly).
+Update and make commits often.
+(At least hourly if you are editing code.)
 Append "nopr" or "No PR" if you are not yet ready to send a Pull Request.

 ## Using git.sh (Recommended)

-For more reliable deployment, use git.sh directly from a separate terminal window independent from Claude Code CLI.
+Run your git.sh commands from a separate terminal.
+(Otherwise Code CLIs tend to use their own "push" interpretations.)

 Start a secure virtual session in your local webroot.